in his pajamas, Tony finished brushing his teeth, then slid into

 Tony felt the arms of Jesus wrap around him and pull him into a

-and love, that, for the first time, Tony began to truly, in his very
+and love, that for the first time, Tony began to truly, in every way,

 Not the kind of love that he had ever known while on Earth, but